Rules and Procedures

 1. Actively consider the issues facing the Society and initiate policies designed to deal with them, including the appointment of ad hoc committees.

-2. Appoint the Nominating Committee for Officers and Council and the Nominating Committee for Fellows.
+2. Appoint the Nominating Committee (as defined in Section 4.1) for Officers and Council and the Fellows Nominating Committee (as defined in Section 5.1).

 3. Serve as Chair of the Executive Committee and prepare the agenda in collaboration with the Executive Vice-President.